(AllOne sm logo)

 • Maybe there is a better process than just grieving?

 Of course doing the "grief work" is the most commonly used action.
-However, may I suggest that if you need to grieve, you consider starting the grief work soon and work hard at it (maybe through a counselor for example) to work though it as soon as possible, as this will help reduce the cost of "the time in working though the emotional wound."
+However, may I suggest that if you need to grieve, you consider starting the grief work soon and work hard at it (maybe through a counselor for example) to work through it as soon as possible, as this will help reduce the cost of "the time in working though the emotional wound."
 Remember, negative time is costly and subtracts from your positive time alive.

 As mentioned, there are people that don't grieve, they may just feel sad and move on.
 Buddhists believe "that the cause of suffering is attachment" (huffingtonpost.com).
 You might want to consider how long do you "attach"?
 That thought leads to a story about my experience when I lost a family dog not too long ago.